Vinicius-Evangelista/FluentDiagrams.NET/README.md

 We welcome your feedback and contributions!
 If you have any issues, suggestions, or want to report bugs, please open an issue on our [GitHub repository](https://github.com/Vinicius-Evangelista/FluentDiagrams.NET/issues).

-You can also reach out to us on Twitter [@FluentDiagrams](https://twitter.com/FluentDiagrams) or join our [Discord channel](https://discord.gg/FluentDiagrams).

 ## Contributing